uga-libraries/born-digital-accessioning/appraisal.md

 *   Determining the processing tier
 *   Identifying issues that might require follow-up with the donor, e.g. missing or encrypted data

 Format analysis is an important part of this process.
-The format-analysis.py script uses FITS to identify the formats in an accession and automatically log any files that match our technical appraisal criteria, including temporay files, trashed files, and duplicates.
+The format_analysis.py script uses FITS to identify the formats in an accession and automatically log any files that match our technical appraisal criteria, including temporay files, trashed files, and duplicates.
 It also identifies each file's format risk based on the Digital Preservation Framework created by the U.S. National Archives and Records Administration (NARA).
-See the script documentation in GitHub for more information.
+See the [accessioning-scripts repo](https://github.com/uga-libraries/accessioning-scripts) in GitHub for more information.

 ### Content removed during technical appraisal